jfrog/charts/stable/jfrog-platform/README.md

 ## Chart Details
 This chart will do the following:

-* Deploy JFrog Platform (artifactory, xray, catalog, worker and distribution).
+* Deploy JFrog Platform (Artifactory, Xray, Catalog, Curation, JAS, Worker and Distribution).
 Fully customizable.
 * Deploy a PostgreSQL database using the bitnami/postgresql chart (can be changed) **NOTE:** For production grade installations it is recommended to use an external PostgreSQL.
 * Deploy a Rabbitmq using the bitnami/rabbitmq chart (can be changed)
 * Deploy an optional Nginx server